nrdvana/perl-XS-Tricks/doc/premium-integration-2-transient-objects.md

 If the list of Screens were dynamic, or if I just didn't want to allocate them all upfront for some reason, another approach is to wrap the C structs on demand.
-You could literally create a new Object each time they access the struct, but you'd probably want to return the same object if they access two references to the same struct.
+You could literally create a new wrapper object each time they access the struct, but you'd probably want to return the same object if they access two references to the same struct.
 One way to accomplish this is with a hash of weak references.